-TunTrust retains any audit logs generated for at least 20 years as per Tunisia national law.
+TunTrust retains all events records as set forth in section 5.4.1for at least 20 years as per Tunisia national law.
 TunTrust makes these audit logs available to its Qualified Auditor upon request.

 5.4.4 PROTECTION OF AUDIT LOG